msseeley/ads/07_Linked_Lists/Linked_Lists_Intro.md

 # Doubly Linked List
 Similar to singly linked list, except each node has two pointers.
 One pointer pointing to the previous node and one pointer pointing to the next node.
-The extra pointer does take up space.
+The extra pointer does take up more memory.
 **Insertion** O (1)
 **Removal** O(1) removing from the beginning, O(n) elsewhere.
 **Searching** O(n), optimized it is O (n/2) but still slightly better singly linked list.